 - 5. Cyberbullying may be educated to children as a cowardly because cyberbullies can hide behind the anonymity that the internet provides.
 If educating the child using this line of reasoning occurs, it is mandatory to address that classic bullying is not the courageous alternative.

 - 6. Cyberbullies can communicate their hurtful messages to a very wide audience with remarkable speed that the target child cannot halt with Cyberbullying by Proxy.

 - 7. Cyberbullying has far fewer tangible consequences using information technologies to bully others.
 Parents and caregivers need to be mindful of the difficulty compiling evidence necessary to prove their child is engaged in cyberbullying others.

-- 8. Cyberbullies do not have to own their actions, as it is usually very difficult to identify them, so they do not fear punishment for their actions.
-With advancements in information technology, it can be very difficult compiling identity specific evidence on who they are and their geographic location.
+- 8. Cyberbullies do not have to own their actions, as it is usually exceedingly difficult to identify them, so they do not fear punishment for their actions.
+With advancements in information technology, it can be difficult compiling identity specific evidence on who they are and their geographic location.

 - 9. Cyberbullying is often outside of the legal reach of schools and school boards as this behavior often happens outside of school on home computers or via mobile devices.
 Compounding this difficulty is some cyberbullies do not even reside within the same town county or state as the target child making legal and law enforcement involvement very difficult.

 - 10. Victims of cyberbullying are often fearful of telling others because they fear that the bullying may become worse if they tell adults or school officials.
 For this reason, many targeted children suffer in silence.